xiaoluoboding/element-demi/README.md

 ## 🪀 Just a toy

-This lib aim to testing the `postinstall` npm hook.
+This library aim to testing the `postinstall` npm hook.
 After all packages get installed. the script will start to check the installed Vue version and redirect the exports to based on the local Vue version.

 ## 📦 Install